 We are excited to introduce you to our new favorite brunch place – Little Beast in Friendship Heights!
 This is one of the cutest places in Washington, D.C.!
-Brunch is like Sunday church for DC gays, so we are very picky about our places of worship.
+Brunch is like a Sunday church for D.C. gays, so we are very picky about our places of worship.
 We’ve got to be honest; the name and the cute monsters on the walls were one of the main reasons we wanted to try this place.
 After all, who doesn’t want to eat with little monsters who look so much like our own icon, the Nomster?
-Check out some of the other brunch dishes we’ve tried in DC area.
+Check out some of the other brunch dishes we’ve tried in the D.C. area.

 Little Beast is one of the cutest places in the Washington D.C. area.
-The cuteness doesn’t stop at the logo and you can find cute little monsters all over the restaurant.
+The cuteness doesn’t stop at the logo; you can find cute little monsters all over the restaurant.
 They get 5 NOMs just for adding all the adorable things without going overboard.
 Plus, their outdoor sitting area made for a great first Little Beast brunch experience.
 It almost feels like the Nomster might have some competition in town!